-Ariana Grande Is ‘Absolutely Heartbroken’, As She And Her Family Mourn Mac Miller’s Death, Per ‘Us Weekly’
+Ariana Grande Is ‘Absolutely Heartbroken,’ As She And Her Family Mourn Mac Miller’s Death, Per ‘Us Weekly’

-Ariana Grande is currently mourning the death of her ex Mac Miller.
+Ariana Grande is currently mourning the death of her ex, Mac Miller.

-On Sunday, Us Weekly reported that although Grande, 25, hasn’t spoken about her former love’s death due to a drug overdose, according to a source, the popstar is “absolutely heartbroken” about it.
+On Sunday, Us Weekly reported that although Grande, 25, hasn’t spoken about her former love’s death due to a drug overdose, according to a source, the pop star is “absolutely heartbroken” about it.

 As many fans have now learned, the rapper was found dead in his California home on Friday.
 Medical examiners do believe that the young artist was sent into cardiac arrest following a drug overdose.
 Miller’s untimely death is considered more tragic due to the fact that he was just 26-years-old.

-While Grande is dealing with her state of “shock”, she’s not alone, as her family is also said to be sharing her feelings.
+While Grande is dealing with her state of “shock,” she’s not alone, as her family is also said to be sharing her feelings.

 “Her entire family is in shock too.
 They all grew close to Mac during his relationship with Ari,” the source revealed.
 “He was a huge part of her life, and they always shared such a special bond.
 She wanted nothing but positivity in Mac’s life after they broke up,” the source added.